 There is a legal case filed against the company by a third party, which requires from the Group to pay an amount of SR 24.5 million as fees for consulting services for the aluminum plant project.
 The case was filed against the Group in the General Court in Riyadh, and the court decision was issued on 19 Shawwal 1434H corresponding to August 26, 2013 rejecting the case.
-The decision was appealed on 13 Rabea I, 1435H corresponding to January 14, 2014 and no final judgment was issued until the date of the consolidated financial statements.
-The Group's legal counsel believes that the result will be in favor of the company.
+The decision was appealed on 13 Rabea I, 1435H corresponding to January 14, 2014.
+On September 15, 2020, the appeal against Company was rejected by the court.